International Women’s Day

-In addition to her environmental activism, Wangari is also an advocate for humans rights, AIDS prevention and women’s issues.
-The Green Belt Movement has developed several programs to alleviate the gender inequality in African countries.
+In addition to her environmental activism, Wangari is also an advocate for human rights, AIDS prevention, and women’s issues.
+The Green Belt Movement has developed several programs to alleviate gender inequality in African countries.

 Jane Goodall (1934-)

-A list of important women in conservation would not be complete without including the infamous chimpanzee expert Dr Jane Goodall.
-She arguably the most famous primatologist in the world thanks to her novel observations of chimpanzee behaviour!
+A list of important women in conservation would not be complete without including the famous chimpanzee expert Dr. Jane Goodall.
+She is arguably the most famous primatologist in the world thanks to her novel observations of chimpanzee behavior!

 “There was no expectation of becoming a scientist because girls didn’t do that sort of thing and everybody laughed at me,”

 The University of Cambridge awarded Goodall with a PhD in ethology due to her groundbreaking fieldwork.
 She is one of the few candidates to ever receive a Ph.D. without having graduated first with a bachelor’s degree!

 Her pioneering work has tremendous relevance because it helps humanity to better understand our closest relatives.
 She discovered that we are not the only animal to display complex social patterns and use tools.

 Following 60 years of hard work, Dr. Jane Goodall continues to show us the importance of protecting chimpanzees from extinction.
 She founded the Jane Goodall Institute, which aims to preserve chimpanzees and their habitat.
 The Roots & Shoots program empowers young people in order to make positive changes in their communities and she is also a UN Messenger of Peace.